 From Elizabeth City State University: ECSU endeavors to produce graduates for leadership roles and life-long learning.
-The university’s mission is to recruit, retain, and graduate students who are prepared to become productive members of a global and increasingly interdependent society.
-Through the enhanced efforts of the Student Success Initiative and other student support services such as academic advising and career counseling, the university will retain more students through degree completion.
-For students who cannot return to campus to complete their degrees, ECSU has an online degree program in Interdisciplinary Studies that offers a number of concentrations to allow students to find a suitable pathway to degree completion.
+The university’s mission is to recruit, retain, and graduate students who are prepared to become productive members of a global society.
+Through the enhanced efforts of the Student Success Initiative and other student support services, such as academic advising and career counseling, the university will retain more students through degree completion.
+For students who cannot return to campus to complete their degrees, ECSU has an online degree program in Interdisciplinary Studies, which offers a number of concentrations, giving students the flexibility to find a suitable pathway to degree completion.

 Achievement Gaps in Undergraduate Degree Efficiency

-By 2021-22, ECSU will reduce by 50% the achievement gap in undergraduate degree efficiency among male students.
+By 2021-22, ECSU will reduce by 50% the achievement gap in undergraduate degree efficiency between male and female students.

 By 2021-22, ECSU will receive $9,128,710 in research and development sponsored program awards and licensing income, an increase of 10.2% ($844,944 additional over a base of $8,283,766).

 From Elizabeth City State University: ECSU is committed to increasing its research productivity.
-Through the Office of Sponsored Programs, the university assists faculty and staff in identifying grant opportunities.
+Through the Office of Sponsored Programs, the university assists faculty and staff to identify grant opportunities.
 The Office of Sponsored Programs also offers workshops and webinars on topics such as how to draft proposals and budget narratives to further develop the research capacity of the faculty and staff.
 In addition to developing faculty research capacity, faculty members work with students on collaborative research efforts to teach students how to engage in scholarly research.
 The students’ research projects are showcased during the annual Research Week at the university.
-Finally, ECSU is establishing a Research Foundation that will position the university to be competitive in bidding for contracts and other federally funded opportunities.
+Finally, ECSU is establishing a research foundation that will position the university to be competitive in bidding for contracts and other federally funded opportunities.